 Use technology to make operations easier

 There are all sorts of software programs that can help you with everything from keeping track of inventory to managing your finances.
 And there are online tools that can help you find suppliers, track orders, and even market your business.
+For administrative tasks that often create physical clutter, such as managing invoices, employee records, and supplier agreements, leveraging a technology-driven service can be a game-changer.
+Platforms like Annex that simplify secure off-site document storage and shredding allow you to compare vendors, book services, and manage everything online, eliminating the need for bulky filing cabinets and ensuring you comply with data protection regulations effortlessly.

 Investing in some good technology can save you a lot of time and hassle in the long run.
 So if you’re serious about opening a restaurant, make sure you’re prepared to use technology to your advantage.